condy0919/moros/README.md

 # moros

-moros is a modern HTTP benchmark tools capable of generating significant load even when using single thread.
+moros is a modern HTTP benchmark tool capable of generating significant load even when using single thread.

 An optional plugin(using `shared library`) can perform HTTP request generating, response processing and more on.